top of page

 3. Our choices can be made with appropriate judgments in the decision moment -> Stoicism

 Depending on where one falls on the free will vs. determinism question, our past path to the present may have been impacted by free will, determinism, or some combination of both.
-However, regardless of that past path source, it is the quality of the choices we make in the present that will impact our outcomes in the indeterministic future.
+However, regardless of the past path source, it is the quality of the choices we make in the present that will impact our outcomes in the indeterministic future.

-As such, individuals can greatly help themselves by improving their decision-making ability and by frequently updating beliefs as new information is realized.
+As such, individuals can greatly help themselves by improving their decision-making ability and by frequently updating their beliefs as new information is realized.

-Now, a strict determinist would say – “If you did improve your decision-making ability, it was because of a complex web of determinist physics, environmental factors, and behaviors that made this better decision moment inevitable.
+Now, a strict determinist would say, “If you did improve your decision-making ability, it was because of a complex web of determinist physics, environmental factors, and behaviors that made this better decision moment inevitable.
 It was not an actual choice based on free will.

 In the article, How to create your own opportunity: The garbage picker’s choice, a case study is provided to show how all people may access our choices to change our future.

 N.N.
 Taleb does a nice job describing life’s inevitable volatility.
-Taleb said: “Some things benefit from shocks; they thrive and grow when exposed to volatility, randomness, disorder, and stressors and love adventure, risk, and uncertainty.
+Taleb said: “Some things benefit from shocks; they thrive and grow when exposed to volatility, randomness, disorder, and stressors and love adventure, risk, and uncertainty.”
 We can take advantage of that inevitable volatility via our relationships with things that benefit from volatility.
 In mathematics, those things are known as inputs to convex transformation functions. [xiii]

-1) We can identify things that expose ourselves to those volatility-benefiting convex functions.
+1) We can identify things that expose us to those volatility-benefiting convex functions.
 The time value of money, maintaining long-term healthy behaviors, and intentional exposure to serendipity are examples of such convex functions.
 As an example, Taleb suggests one of his favorite pastimes is "flaneuring," which is his way of exposing himself to the convexity benefits of serendipity.
 Thus, flaneuring is an input to the serendipity convex transformation function.
-This is just like savings are an input to the time value of money convex transformation function and healthy habits are an input to our long-term health convex transformation function.
+This is just like savings are an input to the time value of money convex transformation function, and healthy habits are an input to our long-term health convex transformation function.

 a better decision-first question